 Chapter 2003-395, L.O.F., changed the distribution of the tax on surplus lines and independently procured coverage from 55% to the Insurance Regulatory Trust Fund and 45% to General Revenue to 24.3% to the Insurance Regulatory Trust Fund and 75.7% to General Revenue.
 Chapter 2004-27, L.O.F., made surplus lines insurance policies subject to Florida Hurricane Catastrophe Fund assessments.
+Chapter 2008-132, L.O.F., changed the distribution of the Surplus Lines Tax between the General Revenue Fund and the Insurance Regulatory Trust Fund by increasing the percentage deposited into the General Revenue Fund, from 75.7% to 84.26%.
+The remainder is deposited into the Regulatory Trust Fund.

-2008 Legislative Changes
+2009 Legislative Changes: